Skip to content

 Can I paste an existing cron expression to decode it?

 Yes.
-Paste any valid five-field cron expression into the text input and the builder will update to match, showing a human-readable description and next run times.
+Paste any valid 5 or 6-field cron expression into the text input and the builder will populate each field, show a plain-English description, and calculate the next run times.

 Is any data sent to a server?

-No. All parsing, generation, and scheduling calculations happen in your browser.
-Nothing is transmitted.
+No. All parsing, generation, and scheduling calculations run entirely in your browser.
+Nothing is transmitted to any server.